Submissions

 If your work is accepted, we request first electronic rights, as well as the right to archive your piece on our website.
 After publication, all rights revert to you, with the understanding that The Dolomite Review will be credited as the original publisher should your work appear elsewhere.

-We look forward to reading your work and discovering the voices that will shape our next issue.
+We look forward to reviewing your work and discovering the voices and art that will shape our next issue.

 Manuscript Guidelines